restarian/bracket_print/docs/specification/unit_test_output.md

         * √ serializes primitve Objects
         * √ serializes primitve Objects with added properties
         * √ clears stored text data with the empty() command
+        * √ The logging commands which do not return an instance, return the correct values
       * Testing using requirejs and the build directory with the umd version
         * √ Escapes double quotes in strings which are encapsulated with single quotes
         * √ Escapes double quotes in strings which are encapsulated with single quotes with the ensure_escape option set to false